univention/univention-corporate-server/doc/app-center/lifecycle.rst

 The development of apps mainly involves the App Provider portal and a local instance of |UCSUCR| (UCR).
-To setup your UCS environment the best practice is to download one of the UCS virtual machine images and use VirtualBox or VMware (see :ref:`Download UCS <testing-download>`).
+To setup your UCS environment the best practice is to download one of the UCS virtual machine images and use VirtualBox or VMware, see :ref:`Download UCS <testing-download>`.
 After the installation, :ref:`activate the system <uv-manual:central-license>` and copy your SSH key to the UCS system to save typing the password on each remote console login.
-Finally, activate the Test App Center (see :ref:`Test App Center <testing-test-app-center>`).
-With that status it is a good time to make a snapshot of the system, which allows to got back to that status.
+Finally, activate the Test App Center, see :ref:`Test App Center <testing-test-app-center>`.
+With that status it's a good time to make a snapshot of the system, which allows to got back to that status.
 Afterwards, app specific time consuming tasks can be prepared to reduce recurring waiting times.
 Among them are for example